NielOk/LLaDA_TTC/README.md

 ## Current Experiments

 - Denoising Trajectory Search (DTS): maintains a beam of generation candidates, each refined over multiple remask-denoise steps.
-Token remasking is guided by a combination of entropy, KL-based influence, and stochastic noise.
+Token remasking is guided by a combination of entropy, KL/entropy change-based influence, and stochastic noise.
 The number of candidates retained per block is controlled by 'search_width'.

 - Entropy-based analysis: includes pre- and post-generation entropy calculations, with the aim of measuring how uncertainty decays during generation and whether DTS maintains higher entropy (longer "thinking").